apache/flink-statefun/stateful-functions-docs/docs/api_concepts/stateful_functions.rst

 ##################

 Stateful functions are the building blocks of applications; they are atomic units of isolation, distribution, and persistence.
-As objects, they encapsulate the state of a single entity (e.g., a specific use, device, or session) and encode its behavior.
+As objects, they encapsulate the state of a single entity (e.g., a specific user, device, or session) and encode its behavior.
 Stateful functions can interact with each other, and external systems, through message passing.

 .. contents:: :local: